 \subsubsection{Regret}

-Under any reasonably smart routing policy, the parameter $\theta$ will be estimated accurately, and the minimum delay path will be discovered with high probability after sending a large number of packets.
+Under any reasonably smart routing policy, the parameter $\theta$ will eventually be estimated accurately and the minimum delay path will be discovered with high probability after sending a large number of packets.
 Hence, to quantify the performance of a routing policy, we examine its transient behavior.
-More precisely, we use the notion of {\it regret}, a performance metric often used in multi-armed bandit literature~\cite{Lai1985}.
-The regret $R^\pi(N)$ of policy $\pi$ up to the $N$-th packet is the expected difference of delays for the $N$ first packets under $\pi$ and under the policy that always selects the best path $p^\star$ for transmission:
+More precisely, we use the notion of {\it regret}, a performance metric often used in MAB literature~\cite{Lai1985}.
+The regret $R^\pi(N)$ of policy $\pi$ up to the $N$-th packet is the expected difference of delays for the first $N$ packets under $\pi$ and under the policy that always selects the best path $p^\star$ for transmission:

-where $D^\pi(n)$ denotes the end-to-end delay of the $n$-th packet under policy $\pi$, $D_\theta(p)=\sum_{i\in p}{ \frac{1}{\theta_i} }$ is the average packet delay through path $p$ given link success rates $\theta$, and the expectation $\EE[\cdot]$ is taken with respect to the random link transmission results and possible randomization in the policy $\pi$.
-The regret quantifies the performance loss due to the need to explore sub-optimal paths to learn the minimum delay path.
+where $D^\pi(n)$ denotes the end-to-end delay of the $n$-th packet under policy $\pi$ and the expectation $\EE[\cdot]$ is taken with respect to the random transmission outcomes and possible randomization in the policy $\pi$.
+The regret quantifies the performance loss due to the need to explore sub-optimal paths to learn the path with minimum delay.